ltsbt/quicknote/README.md

-# obsidian-quicknote
+# Quick Note

-Create notes without opening the Obsidian app
+A system tray application for quickly creating new notes in [Obsidian](https://obsidian.md/).